monsoonmaelstrom/book2/book2.md

 “I’ll live.
 At least for tonight.
 Probably.”

 Liam spends the next forty minutes or so it takes for Alex to arrive asking approximately once a minute if I’m still awake.
-By the time I hear a tapping on the window, I’m about five minutes away from trying to strangle Liam just to make him stop asking if I’m awake.
+By the time I hear a tapping on the window, I’m about five minutes away from trying to strangle Liam simply to make him stop asking if I’m awake.

 “You couldn’t come through the door?”
 Liam asks as he opens the window for Alex.